Ishikari Subprefecture

 Ishikari Subprefecture (石狩振興局, Ishikari-shinkō-kyoku) is a subprefecture of Hokkaido Prefecture, Japan, located in the western part of the island.
-The subprefecture covers 3539.86 km2 and in 2011 had a population of 2,334,241.
+The subprefecture covers 3539.86 km2 and on July 31, 2023 had a population of 2,379,802.
 The subprefecture takes its name from the Ishikari River, the third longest in Japan, which flows through western Hokkaido and empties into the Sea of Japan in the city of Ishikari.
 There are 6 cities, three towns, and one village under its jurisdiction.
 Sapporo is both the capital of Hokkaido Prefecture and Ishikari Subprefecture.
 Shikotsu-Toya National Park is located in the southern part of the subprefecture, and Shokanbetsu-Teuri-Yagishiri Quasi-National Park in the north.

 Etymology

 The word Ishikari comes from the Ainu language, and several theories exist as to the meaning of the name.